ImAKappa/geomalgebra/README.md

 The theory was not too bad to get the hang of, but it was much harder for me to grok numerical GA.
-In my head there was a big disconnect between symbolic manipulations of GA and they transltaed to a computer implementation.
+In my head there was a big disconnect between symbolic manipulations of GA and corresponding computer implementations.
 I found many neat libraries like [Ganja.js](https://github.com/enkimute/ganja.js), [Clifford](https://github.com/pygae/clifford), and [Klein](https://github.com/jeremyong/klein).
 They were nice to use, but